 Aware of public health issues including population health, social detriments of health and global health perspectives Demonstrates effective clinical leadership Demonstrates promotion of an open and transparent culture Keeps practice up to date through learning and teaching Demonstrates engagement in career planning Demonstrates capabilities in dealing with complexity and uncertainty Aware of the role of and processes for operational structures within the NHS Aware of the need to use resources wisely GPCs Domain 1: Professional values and behaviours Domain 3: Professional knowledge professional requirements national legislative requirements the health service and healthcare systems in the four countries Domain 9: Capabilities in research and scholarship Evidence to MCR inform MSF decision Active role in governance structures Management course End of placement reports 2.
-Able to dea I with ethical and legal issues related to clinical practice Descriptors Aware of national legislation and legal responsibilities, including safeguarding vulnerable groups Behaves in accordance with ethical and legal requirements Demonstrates ability to offer apology or explanation when appropriate Demonstrates ability to lead the clinical team in ensuring that medico legal factors are considered openly and consistently GPCs Domain 3: Professional knowledge professional requirements national legislative requirements the health service and healthcare systems in the four countries Domain 4: Capabilities in health promotion and illness prevention Domain 7: Capabilities in safeguarding vulnerable groups Domain 8: Capabilities in education and training Domain 9: Capabilities in research and scholarship Evidence to MCR inform MSF decision CbD DOPS Mini-CEX ALS certificate End of life care and capacity assessment End of placement reports Category 2: Cor mmunication, teamworking and leadership 3.
-Communica ites effectively and is able to share decision making, while maintaining e situational awareness, professional behaviour and professional judgement Descriptors Communicates clearly with patients and carers in a variety of settings Communicates effectively with clinical and other professional colleagues , p
+Able to dea l with ethical and legal issues related to clinical practice Descriptors Aware of national legislation and legal responsibilities, including safeguarding 2 000 vulnerable groups Behaves in accordance with ethical and legal requirements Demonstrates ability to offer apology or explanation when appropriate Demonstrates ability to lead the clinical team in ensuring that medico legal factors are considered openly and consistently GPCs Domain 3: Professional knowledge dr C3 professional requirements the health service and health are systems in the four countries Demain 4: Canabilities in health promotion and illness provention.
+Domain 4: Capabilities in health promotion and illness prevention Domain 7: Capabilities in safeguarding vulnerable groups Domain 8: Capabilities in education and training Domain 9: Capabilities in research and scholarship Evidence to MCR inform MSF decision CbD accision DOPS Mini-CEX ALS certificate End of life care and capacity assessment End of placement reports Category 2: Cor mmunication, teamworking and leadership ates effectively and is able to share decision making, while maintaining e situational awareness, professional behaviour and professional • • • situational awareness, professional behaviour and professional judgement a Communication along the unit to the unit of the unit Descriptors Communicates clearly with patients and carers in a variety of settings Communicates effectively with clinical and other professional colleagues